Skip to main content

 Project oriented work (internship)

 An internship cannot comprise more than 15 ECTS and must thus be combined with electives.
-See the guidelines for project oriented work here.
+See the guidelines for project oriented work here

 Individual Study Activity

-An Individual Study Activity consists of individual project work based on a general public health problem of your own own choice.
-The ECTS-value can be of maximum 5 ECTS.
-Read more about the criteria in the course description.
+An Individual Study Activity (ISA) consists of individual project work based on a general public health problem of your own own choice.
+The ECTS value can be either 2.5 ECTS or 5 ECTS.

 Electives in other programmes at SDU or other Danish Universities